fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 You may find the following links useful:

 - The React [official documentation](https://reactjs.org/docs/hello-world.html) is worth checking out at some point, although most of it will become relevant only later on in the course.
-Also, everything related to Class-components is irrelevant to us.
+Also, everything related to class-based components is irrelevant to us;
-- Beware the official React [tutorial](https://reactjs.org/tutorial/tutorial.html), it's not very good.
-- Some courses on [Egghead.io](https://egghead.io) like [Start learning React](https://egghead.io/courses/start-learning-react) are of high quality, and recently updated [The Beginner's Guide to React](https://egghead.io/courses/the-beginner-s-guide-to-reactjs) is also relatively good; both courses introduce concepts that will also be introduced later on in this course. **NB** The first one uses Class components inside but the latter uses the new functional ones.
+- Some courses on [Egghead.io](https://egghead.io) like [Start learning React](https://egghead.io/courses/start-learning-react) are of high quality, and recently updated [The Beginner's Guide to React](https://egghead.io/courses/the-beginner-s-guide-to-reactjs) is also relatively good; both courses introduce concepts that will also be introduced later on in this course. **NB** The first one uses class components but the latter uses the new functional ones.

 </div>